uc-berkeley-w215/spring2021/schedule/unit-07.md

 ### Synchronous discussion agenda

-  - Response to assignment (15 minutes)
+  - Response to assignment (10 minutes)

-  - Paper discussion (45 minutes)
+  - Paper discussion (10 minutes each paper)

-  - Project updates (15 minutes)
+  - Project updates (rest of the time available)